 - 1 red bell pepper (or 1 zucchini)

 - 1 T brown sugar

-- 2 28 oz can whole peeled tomatoes (or diced)
+- 2 to 3 28oz cans whole peeled tomatoes (or diced)

 - In a food processor, pulse all vegetables (except garlic) until they are about pea size or smaller.

-- Break up sausage with the back of a wooden spoon as it cooks and move it to the side of the pot.
-Add the veggies to the other side and cook them in the fat from the sausage, adding a bit of olive oil if needed.
+- Add the veggies to the other side next to the sausage and saute them in the fat from the sausage, adding a bit of olive oil if needed.
 Season with salt and pepper.

 - Cook until the sausage is brown and the veggies are sauteed.
 Pulse the garlic in the food processor until minced and add to the pot.